Beard Care Elevated: The Ultimate Growth & Maintenance Guide

 beard oil

-After you've washed your beard, we recommend gently towel drying and applying your beard oil.
-Beard oil is the perfect combination of all natural carrier oils and essential oils, and it's designed to keep your beard and skin healthy.
+After you've washed your facial hair, gently towel dry and apply your beard oil.
+Beard oil is the perfect blend of natural carrier oils and essential oils designed to keep your skin and beard healthy.

 Here's why, as your beard grows it absorbs the natural sebum oils your body creates and this can cause some issues like beard itch, dandruff, slow growth, and irritated skin.
 If you've ever had beard itch, beard dandruff or slow growth, you know exactly what I'm talking about.